Changissnz/selfinterest/README.md

 the realm of doubt on their correctness.
-There is the classic saying, "two wrongs do not make a right", rather simple to understand from an arithmetical perspective, although such wisdom has never produced any conclusive righteousness from both ends in the longevity of time.
+There is the classic saying, "two wrongs do not make a right", rather simple to understand from an arithmetical perspective, although such wisdom has never produced any conclusive righteousness of both ends in the longevity of time.
 Despite the inherent freedoms (the default autonomies of the individual life) that the self of any individual is granted in their thinking and taking action, there are some principles that can reliably predict how an individual would appear and actually behave as an antagonist for their self-interest of domination or maintaining power with respect to another.
-The self, by their self-interest, acts by relativity to the existing power dynamics.
+The self, by their self-interest, acts by relativity to the existing power dynamics that contain them.
 One that is part of the rule over sentient beings, for example, must take care to not appear as excessively cruel and prejudiced, for these appearances that may in actuality be true do act as building blocks for resistance to the rule.
-It is for this reason that the self, if put into positions of consolidated power and privilege over others, outwardly restrains their offenses not only because the social system they are put in charge of already does the work of brutal repression and elegant persuasion of those unruly, but also because of such things as the risk of their losing to the challenger as grounds for there deposition.
+It is for this reason that the self, if put into positions of consolidated power and privilege over others, outwardly restrains their offenses not only because the social system they are put in charge of already does the work of brutal repression and elegant persuasion of those unruly, but also because of such things as the risk of their losing to the challenger as grounds for their deposition.
 The infrastructure that these selves are in official control of also grants them the metaphorical tentacles to inflict impact much more than by their direct hands.
 Frequent courses of action for the ruler/s forced to deal with sentient beings viewed as problematic are via "playing things with class", meaning to do things as elegant as possible by their capabilities, such that their flaws in their practice of power are not conveniently traceable by others that would then reproduce evidence that posits the treachery of the ruler/s.
 On the converse, the self that is part of a challenger movement to those officially part of the rulership is not beholden to the pragmatic of outward restraint.
 In the spectrum of liberation to conservation, the self as a challenger is undeniably part of the liberation.
 There is a status quo that the self, as a challenger, feels that they must challenge, as part of their own rights, thus straying from the path of conservation to be the first-mover in offense against the status quo.
 From the perspective of the challenger self, the conservation has disserviced them.
-They, by their self-interest, have the liberty to seek retribution for this disservice, so by whatever means they think necessary to inflict as much destabilizing offense that they feel fit, for "the ends justify the means", their self-interest is the force behind their challenge to the status.
+They, by their self-interest, have the questionable liberty of seeking retribution for this disservice, so by whatever means they think necessary to inflict as much destabilizing offense that they feel fit, for "the ends justify the means", their self-interest is the force behind their challenge to the status.
 The perplexity of understanding the self, when they are in the role of a challenger instead of a ruler, revolves around the perceived flaws they are attempting to correct.
 The system of the status quo does not suit the self, based on the beliefs generated from their self-interest.
-Self-justifying selves would therefore reason, whatever flawed means they used and are to use to antagonize the adversary in charge of their social construct and all the miseries wrought onto them, pale in the relativity of comparison to the flaws of the rulership.
+Self-justifying selves would therefore reason, whatever flawed means they used and are to use to antagonize the adversary in charge of their social construct and all the miseries wrought onto them, pale in the relativity of comparison to the qualitative flaws of the rulership and their erroneous abuses.
 Self-interest, as a force for the non-total self, being subject to the conditions of the default social construct, oscillates between acting as a controller of circumstances (rulership), possibly verging on despotic behavior if not unquestionable dictatorship, to being an agent of outward offense when they are a challenger to the rulership.